 “When ‘it,’ ‘here,’ and ‘there’ refer to nouns later in the sentence or – worse – to something unnamed, they weaken your writing by shifting emphasis away from the true drivers of your sentences.
 And they usually require other support words such as ‘who,’ ‘that,’ and’ when,’ which further dilute your writing.”

 Filler words can also come in the form of repetitive adjectives.
 William Noble of Writer’s Digest suggests that many times, these additional descriptors are unnecessary:

 “Many inexperienced writers throw in ‘pretty’ words to make their prose more dramatic and meaningful.
 But such cosmetic touch-up often turns out to be redundant or simply uninspiring.”

 In a blog post for lifehacker, Buffer co-founder Leo Widrich expands on this, citing writer Kim Peres:

 “Using single words to describe actions and objects quickly brings them to mind.
 When someone ‘stabs’ a straw into their drink we see it, but ‘pokes swiftly’ is not so clear.
 When a person ‘meanders’ it is more accurate than ‘walking slowly.’
 A man whose foot is described as a “hoof” is much more vivid that having “gnarled toes and sole.”

 Oftentimes copywriters are guilty of using two words where they could use one.
-Make sure that’s not you on your next landing page.
-A good first step to avoiding that is reading the Landing Page Copywriting for Maximum Conversion ebook.
+Make sure that’s not you on your next post-click landing page.
+A good first step to avoiding that is reading the post-click landing page Copywriting for Maximum Conversion ebook.

 As studies from Vögele and others show, we have a natural tendency to ignore long copy until we’ve read just about every other word on the page — ones in headlines, subheads, and bulleted lists.